-A child going missing from education is a potential indicator of abuse or neglect.
-Perrott Hill will monitor school attendance and be vigilant for any children that go missing from education, particularly on repeated occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of them going missing in future.
+A child who is absent from education for prolonged periods and/or repeated occasions is a potential indicator of abuse or neglect.
+Perrott Hill will monitor school attendance and be vigilant for any children that are absent from education, particularly on repeated occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of them becoming absent in future.